tomhallmain/simple_image_compare/README.md

 If a search image is set simultaneously with search text, its embedding will be factored into the search at a weight equal to a single search text part.

-## Image Browser
+## Image and Video Browser

-The UI can be used as an image file browser.
-This is especially useful on Windows as the following features are available that the default Windows Photo Viewer application either does not support or makes hard to quickly reconfigure:
+The UI can be used as a media file browser.
+The following features are available that your OS default photo application may not have:
 - Auto-resize images to fill the screen
 - Auto-refresh directory files
 - Slideshow (customizable)